Xerbo/aptdec/.github/ISSUE_TEMPLATE/bug-report.md

 **Build information**
 The commit of aptdec you are running (check with `git rev-parse HEAD`), make sure it's up to date before opening this issue.
-And whether you are using GNU automake or CMake.